gmitirol/empop-use/docs/using_empop.md

 EMPOP follows the revised and extended guidelines for mitochondrial DNA typing issued by the DNA commission of the ISFG (Parson et al. 2014).
 See document for further details.

 **EMPOP’s query engine - SAM 2**

 EMPOP uses SAM 2, an updated and optimized software based on tests with carefully curated full mitogenome sequences to perform unbiased and conservative database queries to assist statistical evaluation of the evidence in forensic practice.
 The major changes to the earlier version of the software SAM (Röck et al 2011) include:

 1. updated alignment/nomenclature conventions for the phylogenetically instable regions 50-70, 310-316, 455-460, 961-966, 8276-8279, 16180-16193, and 16258-16262
 2. *count* and *cost* search modes for neighbours
-3. implementation of 28 block indels containing between 2 and 264 base-pairs (Table 1)
+3. implementation of 28 block indels containing between 2 and 264 base-pairs

 |     No.    |     Insertion position    |     Deletion positions    |     Pattern            |     Length [in bp]    |
 |------------|---------------------------|---------------------------|------------------------|-----------------------|